 The Ph.D. degree in Agricultural, Food, and Resource Economics equips students with a strong foundation in microeconomic theory, econometric methods, and analytical tools for applied microeconomics.
 A major field provides specialized training in the areas of development economics, environmental and natural resource economics, or food and agricultural economics.
 Graduates proceed to careers in academia, research institutes, government, and business.

 - Ph.D. students establish competency in the fields of microeconomic theory and econometric methods (courses in the Department of Economics), applied microeconomics, and a major field in Agricultural, Food, and Resource Economics.

 - Major fields are offered in Development Economics, Environmental and Resource Economics, and Food and Agricultural Economics.
 Students with an interest in regional economics and/or state and local government policy select a major field based on their area of specific interest.
 Each student works with his or her guidance committee to develop a course program that supports the student’s long-term career goals and meets degree requirements.

-- Upon passing written exams, students proceed to defend a dissertation research proposal, to complete the dissertation, and to defend it at a final oral examination.
-Also required is a research paper suitable for publication, which is generally part of the dissertation.
+- After passing the qualifying and comprehensive exams, students proceed to defend a dissertation research proposal, complete the dissertation, and defend it at a final oral examination.

 Typical degree completion time for the Ph.D. degree is five years (three after the M.S. degree).